Fart-Break Hotel: Plot

 Meanwhile, at the hotel, Steve becomes drawn to a Patrick Nagel painting of a woman.
 The concierge, Héctor Elizondo, explains that the portrait was painted at the hotel in 1981.
 Steve is disappointed that he cannot meet the woman in the portrait, but Héctor tells him that if he uses the power of his mind, he can will himself to travel back in time to meet her.
-He successfully travels through time and meets Roger as his 1980s persona Reaganomics Lamborghini, and witnesses the accident that led to their 1 week of free rooming.
+Steve successfully travels back in time and meets Roger in his 1980s persona, Reaganomics Lamborghini, and witnesses the accident that led to the family receiving one week of free lodging.
 Steve eventually meets Nagel, who drugs his champagne.
-He awakens naked on the bed and sees the painting of the woman.
-Nagel explains that he painted Steve, revealing that Steve is the woman in the painting and the shock returns him to his own time.
-Héctor asks Steve if the woman in the painting was himself.
-When asked how he knew, Héctor reveals that he once fell in love; a painting of him as a woman is then shown.
+He awakens naked on a bed and sees the painting of the woman.
+Nagel explains that he painted Steve, revealing that Steve is the woman in the painting, and the shock returns him to his own time.
+Héctor later asks Steve if the woman in the painting was himself.
+When Steve asks how he knew, Héctor reveals that he once fell in love; a painting of him as a woman is then shown.

-10 years in the future, after accepting the CEO position, Francine is a successful but lonely old woman.
-On her way to another convention, she visits her old house and sees that Stan and Steve have moved on with their lives (Stan having married another woman).
+Ten years in the future, after accepting the CEO position, Francine is a successful but lonely elderly woman.
+On her way to another convention, she visits her old house and sees that Stan and Steve have moved on with their lives, with Stan having married another woman.
 She returns to the hotel for another convention and admits to Héctor that she regrets her decision to change her life and abandon her family.
-Héctor tells her that with the power of her mind, she can also travel back in time and stop herself.
-She does so and arrives in the present, telling present-Francine not to accept the job and convincing her to stay with her current life with her family.
-Francine returns to her usual life but decides to make every Thursday her day, when she abandons her routine.
+Héctor tells her that, with the power of her mind, she can also travel back in time and stop herself.
+She does so, arriving in the present and telling her past self not to accept the job, convincing her to remain with her family.
+Francine returns to her usual life but decides to make every Thursday her day, during which she abandons her routine.